4729 views| 22 comments

 DIASTATIC BARLEY MALT POWDER: (See DOUGH ENHANCERS - BREAD) An all-natural, barley-based product that improves both the flavor and appearance of bread.

-GARBANZO (CHICKPEA) (GF): is a high protein/fiber flour that adds moisture, good texture and nutritional quality to gluten free recipes.
+GARBANZO (CHICKPEA OR CICI) BEAN FLOUR (GF): Garbanzo bean flour is a fine powder made by grinding the whole garbanzo bean.
+It is a high protein/fiber flour that adds moisture, good texture and nutritional quality to gluten free recipes.
 Garbanzo bean flour is also blended with fava bean flour to make "garfava" bean flour.
 These products can be used interchangeably in flour mixes and recipes.

-FLAX SEED MEAL (GF): Flaxseed Meal = Flaxseed Flour = Ground Flaxseeds.
+FLAX SEED MEAL OR FLOUR OR LINSEED (GF): Flaxseed Meal = Flaxseed Flour = Ground Flaxseeds.
+A white powder made from grinding flaxseed.
 If you want to make your own, you can grind whole flax seeds in a clean coffee grinder.
 It goes rancid quickly after grinding.
 It is best to grind just before use.
 Flax seeds are rich in omega-3 fatty acids, and a sprinkle of flaxseed is an easy (and delicious) way to increase your daily fiber.
 It is used in gluten-free baking.
 See also Gluten-free Ingredients

 FONIO (GF): An Ancient grain, along with amaranth, sorghum, and quinoa, is still virtually unknown in the U.S. It is bringing high hopes to countries struggling with hunger and harsh conditions.
 It is a hardy protein-rich cereal that's been grown for thousands of years in West Africa.